Provider Wellness Symposium & Expo

 Healthcare providers are taught early in their careers to take care of others, but not themselves.
 Many times it is at the expense of their psychological, emotional, and physical well being.

-The Provider Wellness Symposium is designed to promote self-care for healthcare providers.
+The Provider Wellness Symposium is designed to promote self-care for healthcare providers and professionals.
 Through collaboration with our colleagues, partners, industry leaders, and a vast network of support teams, our goal is to enable providers to care for their wellness today to avoid taking care of their illness tomorrow.

 Self Care for the Provider